Radek Sienkiewicz

 About this site

-It’s also my playground, where I can harmlessly test new tools and ideas.
+It's also my playground for testing new tools and ideas.

 Why Velvet Shark?